plow-technologies/inferno/inferno-vc/fix-races.md

 ## Option 1: fix the current implementation

 - Idea: all versions of a script share a unique `histID`.
 Instead of `to_head`, you have a meta field `to_hist` in the object file as this is stable.
-- Maintain a `hist_to_head` map in memory that maps each histID to the hash of its head, and use Control.Concurrent.Lock or an MVar to update this map atomically.
+- Maintain a `hist_to_head` map in memory that maps each histID to the hash of its head, and use [Control.Concurrent.Lock](https://hackage.haskell.org/package/concurrent-extra-0.7.0.12/docs/Control-Concurrent-Lock.html) or an MVar to update this map atomically.
 - `store(o, p)` writes a new head file for `o`, but retries until it can successfully update `hist_to_head`.
 - `fetchHist(h)` looks up the `histID` from the meta file, finds the head from `hist_to_head`, and returns the history saved in the appropriate head file.
 - `hist_to_head` can be periodically saved to file and on startup the last snapshot can be loaded and updated if necessary (as it is easy to reconstruct it from all object metas).
 - Pros: small migration from current store, most operations don't need lock so is relatively efficient.
 - Cons: need to carefully check/prove concurrent correctness, needs migration

+- What happens if there is a crash, and 2 concurrent new HEADs?
+Recovery can pick arbitrary one.
+Or discard both.
+- Use a checksum to detect crash.
+Remember crash can happen when snapshotting!
+(How does VPDB deal with this?)

 ```python
 def store(o, h_p):